From Highland Park to Lincoln Park

 Chicago playwright Dan Ursini becomes Steppenwolf's first resident playwright.

 The ensemble teams up with The St Nicholas Theatre Company on Halsted Street for a production of Lanford Wilson’s The Fifth of July.
 It is the first time the company is paid for acting.
 Each member of the cast makes $100 per week, $88 after taxes.

-In June, the company produces its final production in the basement theatre in Highland Park, The Glass Menagerie by Tennessee Williams.
+In June, the company produces its final production in the basement theater in Highland Park, The Glass Menagerie by Tennessee Williams.